-Before dealing with the basic question, I must draw attention to the following : Doctor Teichert reproached us by saying that we were responsible for putting ourselves in the position of being accused of burning the Reichstag.
-But I must say in reply that very much time has passed since March 9th, when we were arrested, and the time when this trial began.
+Before dealing with the basic question, I must draw attention to the following: Dr. Teichert reproached us by saying that we were responsible for putting ourselves in the position of being accused of burning the Reichstag.
+But I must say in reply that very much time has passed since March 9, when we were arrested, and the time when this trial began.
 It was possible during this period to have investigated every point giving rise to suspicion.
-During the preliminary investigation I spoke to responsible officials of the socalled fire commission with regard to the Reichstag fire.
+During the preliminary investigation I spoke to responsible officials of the so-called fire commission with regard to the Reichstag fire.
 These officials told me that the Bulgarians were not to blame for the Reichstag fire.
 We were only accused of living with false passports, under false names, and living without permits, etc.

 Presiding Judge: The things you are now speaking of have not been discussed at the trial.
-Therefore you have no right to speak of them now.
+Therefore, you have no right to speak of them now.

-Dimitrov: Mr. Presiding Judge, all the facts should have been looked into during this period so as to release us from this charge in good time.
-In the indictment it states that "Dimitrov, Popov and Tanev assert that they are Bulgarian emigrants.
-In spite of this, however, it may be taken as proven that they lived in Germany with a view to carrying on illegal work."
+Dimitroff: Mr. Presiding Judge, all the facts should have been looked into during this period so as to release us from this charge in good time.
+In the indictment it states that "Dimitroff, Popoff, and Taneff assert that they are Bulgarian emigrants.
+In spite of this, however, it may be taken as proven that they lived in Germany with a view of carrying on illegal work."
 They are "delegated by the Communist Party of Moscow to prepare an armed insurrection," says the indictment.

-On page 83 of the indictment it states that "though Dimitrov has declared that he was not in Berlin from February 25th to February 28th, this nevertheless does not alter matters and does not release him, Dimitrov, from the charge of complicity in burning the Reichstag."
+On page 83 of the indictment it states that "though Dimitroff has declared that he was not in Berlin from Feb.
+25 to Feb.
+28, this nevertheless does not alter matters and does not release him, Dimitroff, from the charge of complicity in burning the Reichstag."
 "This is plain not only from the testimony of Helmer," says the indictment further.
-Other facts also indicate that-
+"Other facts also indicate that . . ."